RodrigoPAml/AzureOpenAI-MCPClient/README.md

 # AzureOpenAI-MCPClient
 A MCP Client implementation with _Azure OpenAI_

-This MCP Client was tested with this MCP Server for integration with Sql-Server [here](https://github.com/RodrigoPAml/MCP-SqlServer).
+This MCP Client was tested with [this](https://github.com/RodrigoPAml/MCP-SqlServer) MCP Server for integration with Sql-Server .

 It only supports tools but integrating prompts and resources should be easy with that.